List of Star Wars creatures: Eopie

 Eopies are 1.75 m herbivores native to the planet Tatooine, appearing in all three prequel movies, (Star Wars: Galactic Battlegrounds and Star Wars Galaxies also feature Eopies).
 The quadruped mammals are distinguished by their pale skin and long flexible snouts.
 An eopies's pale, white skin helps keep the creature cool by reflecting the intense sunlight of the planet's twin suns.
 Eopies are used as beasts of burden due to their endurance and ability to carry a lot of cargo.
 They are known for being stubborn and querulous creatures and for having incredibly potent flatulence.
 Eopies reach maturity around six standard years of age and their average lifespan is 90 standard years.

 F

 Fabool

 Fabools are balloon-like creatures.
 They are sometimes punctured by thorny Blba trees and eaten by carnivorous snails.
 They live in the Dantarian Savannahs on Dantooine.

 Falleen

 Falleens are sentient reptilian beings that can emit pheromones that can affect many species.

 Falumpaset

-The Falumpaset is a large mammal native to Naboo, appearing in Star Wars: Episode I – The Phantom Menace, The Gungan Frontier, Star Wars: Galactic Battlegrounds, and Star Wars Galaxies: The Ruins of Dantooine.
-They roamed the plains and swamps of the planet in large herds, and their distinctive call could be heard for kilometers around.
+The Falumpaset is a big mammal native to Naboo, appearing in Star Wars: Episode I – The Phantom Menace, The Gungan Frontier, Star Wars: Galactic Battlegrounds, and Star Wars Galaxies: The Ruins of Dantooine.
+They roamed the plains and swamps of the planet in big herds, and their distinctive call could be heard for kilometers around.
 Easily domesticated, falumpasets were popular mounts all over the galaxy.